Pearl Street Arts Fest 2020

 Booths must be selected through the check out process in Zapplication.
 Please refer to the instructions in your acceptance letter for details.
 If Mall booths are sold out in the ZAPP® Shop, you may email us to be added to the Mall Wait List.

-Please refer to the instructions provided on this page, along with the detailed acceptance maps.
+Please visit this page for instructions and to fill out the special booth request form.
+Links to the maps of every booth in the show are included.
 Please follow these instructions carefully so that we may process your request.
-The deadline to submit a request is Friday, May 31st.
+The deadline to submit a special booth request is Friday, May 29th.

 For 14th Street artists - on FRIDAY ONLY - you may park at the Boulder High School west parking lot, located at 1420 Arapahoe Avenue, Boulder, CO 80302.
 Please do not park here on the weekend: this is just for Friday!!

 Saturday and Sunday: Oversized vehicles and those with trailers may use the Justice Center parking lot, located at 6th and Canyon on Saturday and Sunday.
 To walk back to your booth, follow 6th Street north to Pearl, then east (turn right) to the Pearl Street Mall (at 11th).
 Please note: no camping is allowed in the City of Boulder.

 For those of you with normal-sized vans and cars, we recommend you park in the City of Boulder parking garages – parking is free on Saturdays and Sundays in the garages – there is a charge for street metered parking on Fridays and Saturdays.
 Garages also charge on Fridays.

 For those on the far west end of the show (booths 1101-1115) the best place to park is in the garage at 10th & Walnut (underneath the St Julien Hotel).
 There is very easy access back to the mall via a walkway between Walnut and Pearl where 10th Street would be if the street went through.